athenusdev/AthenusPoC/README.md

 - spv: finding autoexecution bug + wrote the base of the autoexecution code

 - Mariner: public relations + creative designer, created icon.

+###### NOTE: fuck the manticore discord, dramabinny, and exploit3dguy or whatever the fuck that ratass's name is